causify-ai/tutorials/class_project_instructions/Projects/IBM Causal Inference 360_Project_Description.md

-**Tech Description: IBM Causal Inference 360**
+**Description**

-IBM Causal Inference 360 is a powerful tool designed to help data scientists and researchers understand causal relationships in their data.
-It provides a suite of methods for estimating causal effects, allowing users to identify the impact of interventions and treatments.
-Key features include:
+IBM Causal Inference 360 is an open-source library designed to help data scientists and researchers understand causal relationships in data.
+It provides a suite of tools for estimating causal effects, including propensity score matching, inverse probability weighting, and regression-based methods.
+This tool is particularly useful for analyzing observational data and drawing conclusions about the impact of interventions or treatments.

-- Estimation of causal effects using various methodologies (e.g., propensity score matching, regression discontinuity).
-- Support for both observational and experimental data.
-- Tools for sensitivity analysis to test the robustness of causal conclusions.
-- User-friendly interface for visualizing causal relationships and results.
+**Project Blueprint**

 ---

-### Project 1: **Customer Retention Analysis**
+### Project 1: Understanding the Impact of Online Learning on Student Performance
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal of this project is to determine the causal impact of a loyalty program on customer retention rates in an e-commerce setting.

-**Dataset Suggestions**: Use datasets from Kaggle that include customer transaction history, loyalty program participation, and customer demographics.

-**Step-by-Step Plan**:
-1. **Data Collection**: Obtain a dataset that includes customer transactions and loyalty program participation.
-2. **Feature Engineering**: Create features such as customer tenure, average purchase frequency, and loyalty program engagement metrics.
-3. **Model Training**: Use propensity score matching to balance the treatment (loyalty program) and control groups.
+**Project Objective**:
+To evaluate the causal effect of online learning on student performance by analyzing educational data, with the goal of optimizing learning strategies based on the findings.

+**Dataset Suggestions**:
+Look for datasets on educational performance from government education portals or Kaggle, focusing on student demographics, course types, and performance metrics.

+**Tasks**:
+- **Data Collection**: Gather data on students enrolled in online vs. traditional learning environments, including grades, demographics, and engagement metrics.
+- **Preprocessing**: Clean and preprocess the data to handle missing values and outliers.
-4. **Use of the Tool**: Apply IBM Causal Inference 360 to estimate the causal effect of the loyalty program on customer retention.
+- **Causal Effect Estimation**: Use IBM Causal Inference 360 to estimate the causal effect of online learning on student performance using propensity score matching.
-5. **Evaluation Metrics**: Evaluate retention rates pre- and post-implementation of the loyalty program.
-6. **Visualization/Reporting**: Create visualizations to show retention trends and present findings in a report format.

-**Bonus Ideas**: Examine the impact of different loyalty program tiers or analyze retention across various customer demographics.
+- **Interpretation**: Analyze the results to understand the extent of the impact and visualize findings using charts.

+**Bonus Ideas**:
+- Compare results across different demographics (e.g., age, gender).
+- Investigate the role of engagement metrics in mediating the effects.

 ---

-### Project 2: **Impact of Online Learning Tools on Student Performance**
+### Project 2: Assessing the Effect of Marketing Campaigns on Sales Performance
 **Difficulty**: 2 (Medium)

-**Project Objective**: Assess the causal effect of implementing an online learning tool on student performance in a university course.

-**Dataset Suggestions**: Use datasets from educational platforms or Kaggle that include student grades, engagement metrics, and demographic information.

-**Step-by-Step Plan**:
-1. **Data Collection**: Gather data on student performance before and after the introduction of the online learning tool.
-2. **Feature Engineering**: Develop features related to student engagement with the tool (e.g., hours spent, number of assignments completed).
-3. **Model Training**: Use regression discontinuity to analyze performance changes around the introduction of the tool.
+**Project Objective**:
+To analyze the causal relationship between marketing campaigns and sales performance, aiming to optimize future marketing strategies based on causal insights.

+**Dataset Suggestions**:
+Search for datasets on marketing campaigns and sales data on Kaggle or GitHub repositories, focusing on various promotional activities and sales figures.

+**Tasks**:
+- **Data Acquisition**: Collect data on marketing campaigns (e.g., email, social media) and corresponding sales figures over time.
+- **Data Cleaning**: Clean the dataset by removing duplicates and handling missing values.
-4. **Use of the Tool**: Leverage IBM Causal Inference 360 to estimate the causal impact of the online tool on students' final grades.
+- **Causal Analysis**: Implement causal inference techniques from IBM Causal Inference 360 to estimate the effect of different marketing campaigns on sales performance.
-5. **Evaluation Metrics**: Compare average grades and pass rates before and after the tool's implementation.
-6. **Visualization/Reporting**: Create dashboards to visualize student performance changes and provide a detailed report of findings.

-**Bonus Ideas**: Explore the effects of engagement levels on performance or analyze the impact across different student demographics.
+- **Sensitivity Analysis**: Conduct sensitivity analyses to assess the robustness of the causal estimates.
+- **Reporting**: Summarize findings and provide actionable recommendations for future marketing efforts.

+**Bonus Ideas**:
+- Explore the impact of seasonality in sales data.
+- Compare the effectiveness of different marketing channels.

 ---

-### Project 3: **Evaluating Health Interventions on Chronic Disease Management**
+### Project 3: Evaluating the Impact of Health Interventions on Patient Outcomes
 **Difficulty**: 3 (Hard)

+**Project Objective**:
-**Project Objective**: Investigate the causal effects of a health intervention program on the management of chronic diseases, such as diabetes or hypertension.
+To assess the causal effects of specific health interventions (e.g., vaccination programs, lifestyle changes) on patient health outcomes, with the aim of improving public health strategies.

+**Dataset Suggestions**:
-**Dataset Suggestions**: Use publicly available health datasets from government health agencies or Kaggle that track patient health metrics and intervention participation.
+Utilize public health datasets from government health departments or Kaggle, focusing on patient demographics, intervention types, and health outcome measures.

-**Step-by-Step Plan**:
+**Tasks**:
-1. **Data Collection**: Collect data on patients with chronic diseases, including health metrics before and after the intervention.
+- **Data Gathering**: Collect data on health interventions and corresponding health outcomes, ensuring to include a diverse demographic.
-2. **Feature Engineering**: Create features for intervention intensity, patient demographics, and baseline health status.
-3. **Model Training**: Implement techniques like instrumental variable analysis to isolate the causal effect of the intervention.
+- **Data Preprocessing**: Clean and preprocess the data, ensuring it is suitable for causal analysis.
-4. **Use of the Tool**: Utilize IBM Causal Inference 360 to derive causal estimates on health outcomes post-intervention.
+- **Causal Inference Modeling**: Use IBM Causal Inference 360 to model and estimate the causal effects of health interventions on outcomes, employing methods like inverse probability weighting.
-5. **Evaluation Metrics**: Assess changes in health metrics such as HbA1c levels for diabetes or blood pressure readings for hypertension.
-6. **Visualization/Reporting**: Develop comprehensive visualizations and a detailed report to communicate the impact of the health intervention.

-**Bonus Ideas**: Conduct a sensitivity analysis to test the robustness of the findings or compare different types of interventions (e.g., lifestyle changes vs. medication adherence).
+- **Validation**: Validate the causal assumptions using graphical models and sensitivity analyses.
+- **Policy Recommendations**: Analyze the results and provide insights for public health policies based on the findings.

+**Bonus Ideas**:
+- Investigate the long-term effects of the interventions.
+- Explore the role of confounding variables and how they impact the causal estimates.

 ---

-These projects are designed to enhance your understanding of causal inference while providing hands-on experience with real-world datasets and the IBM Causal Inference 360 tool.
-Good luck, and enjoy your learning journey!
+These projects leverage IBM Causal Inference 360 to provide a comprehensive understanding of causal relationships in various domains, enhancing students' analytical skills and fostering critical thinking in data-driven decision-making.